Causes & Symptoms

 Furthermore, the mite is unable to be seen without the use of a microscope.
 Scraping the skin burrows will reveal the mite, eggs or faeces when examined.

-Treatment for scabies must be done by all members of the same household who should be treated at the same time to ensure re-infection does not take place.
+Treatment must be done by all members of the same household who should be treated at the same time to ensure re-infection does not take place.
 This treatment involves all members of the family being prescribed a cream.

 Furthermore, all bedding and clothes should be washed in hot water to kill the mite and its eggs.
 In addition, these items can be put in a plastic bag for seven days in order to wait for the mite and its eggs to die.